Hipomenes/hipomenes.github.io/_posts/2018-03-20-shorthand.md

 >|Wherein he lyes so geometricall;
 >|Art maketh some, but thus will Nature all.

 Let's ignore, for a moment, that this is the oldest use of the word "shorthand" on record for a lost art that until then was known as tachygraphy, or the likelihood that the term arose out of the need to fit this somber joke in a verse at the expense of a young prebend beloved by his master.
-The image is striking, and I personally find it deeply saddening: Death as a dutiful secretary, abridging lifes so save paper.
+The image is striking, and I personally find it deeply saddening: Death as a dutiful secretary, abridging lives so save paper.